Lesson Feesfrom $28.00 / 30 Minutes

 Lisa has a Bachelor's of Viola Performance from Brigham Young University, where she studied primarily with Dr. Claudine Bigelow, Dr. LeeAnn Morgan, and Scott Lewis of the Utah Symphony.
 The influence of BYU's Primrose International Viola Archive, the world's largest collection of viola music and memorabilia, allowed her to expand her repertoire to include little known music such as the Primrose scale method.
 Lisa has had numerous performance opportunities across the country, including at Carnegie Hall and especially loves viola solo, quartet, and chamber music.
-She has also been a student of the piano for nearly 25 years--competing, performing, and ultimately instructing youth of all ages.
+She has been a student of the piano for 30 years--competing, performing, and ultimately instructing youth of all ages.
 She was a Regionals and All-State vocalist, and continued choral education to the University, where she had the opportunity to solo with the BYU Women's Chorus.

-Lisa has been teaching viola and piano for almost 15 years, beginning with the co-founding of a non-profit program at her local high school teaching small group lessons to low-income elementary students, and co-managing a free piano class for ESL students at a local church.
-Her experience spans over a decade of private instruction for students of all ages and levels in viola, violin, piano, voice, and more.
-I am well-versed in multiple methods such as Galamian, Flesch, Auer, Primrose, Kreutzer and more, and is constantly studying new teaching styles to help my students meet their goals.
+I have been teaching private music lessons for almost 20 years, beginning with the co-founding of a non-profit program at my local high school teaching small group lessons to low-income elementary students, and co-managing a free piano class for ESL students at a local church.
+My experience spans students of all ages and levels in viola, violin, piano, voice, and more.
+I am well-versed in multiple methods, and am constantly studying new teaching styles to help my students meet their goals.

-Lisa gears instruction to the needs of the student.
-Although teaching primarily classical style, many students like to supplement with more modern music, and Lisa is adept at choosing appropriate solos and exercises to support techniques in any genre.
-Lisa believes music lessons should be fun and tries to help students feel at ease and gain confidence in their abilities.
+I gear my instruction to the needs of the student.
+Although teaching primarily classical style, many students like to supplement with more modern music, and I work very hard to choose appropriate solos and exercises to support techniques in any genre.
+I believe music lessons should be fun and try to help students feel at ease and gain confidence in their abilities.